Piranesi. The Complete EtchingsHardcover, 9.8 x 13.4 in., 8.37 lb, 788 pages80Edition: English, French, German Availability: In Stock

 Loosely based on contemporary stage sets rather than the actual dingy dungeons of Piranesi’s day, these intricate images defy architectural reality to play instead with perspective, lighting, and scale.
 Staircases exist on two planes simultaneously; vast, vaulted ceilings seem to soar up to the heavens; interior and exterior distinctions collapse.
 With a low viewpoint and small, fragile figures, the prison scenes become monstrous megacities of incarceration, celebrated to this day as masterworks of existentialist drama.

 Luigi Ficacci studied art history in Rome under Giulio Carlo Argan.
-For many years, he was curator at the Istituto Nazionale per la Grafica in Rome and lectured at various Italian universities.
-From 2007 to 2015, he was Bologna’s general museum director (Soprintendente ai Beni Culturali); today he is general museum director in Lucca.
+For many years, he was curator at the Istituto Nazionale per la Grafica in Rome and general museum director (Soprintendente ai Beni Culturali) in Bologna and in Lucca.
+He also lectured at various Italian universities.
+Until 2021, he was director of the Central Institute for Restoration (Istituto centrale per il restauro) in Rome.
 The focal points of his research work are the issues raised by 17th and 18th century and contemporary Italian and European art.

 Piranesi.
 The Complete EtchingsHardcover, 25 x 34 cm, 3.79 kg, 788 pages